-5.1 Head Teacher
+5.1 Leadership Team Lead

-Head teachers have a pivotal role to play in developing positive mental health strategies in schools.
+The Leadership Team have a pivotal role to play in developing positive mental health strategies in schools.
 They recognise the need to develop a whole school awareness of mental health and emotional health issues, including self-harm, and be supported to do so.

-- Implement a PSHE programme as part of addressing the young people's emotional wellbeing and mental health needs. - Support the prioritisation of self-harm training for school staff alongside other mandatory training. - Ensure staff, parents and pupils are aware of their roles and responsibilities when implementing the policy across the school.
+- Implement a PSHE programme as part of addressing the young people's emotional wellbeing and mental health needs. - Support the prioritisation of self-harm training for school staff alongside other mandatory training. - In collaboration with the school's Governing body and Safeguarding Lead, the Leadership team lead will develop, implement and review a school self-harm policy using the guidance provided (or delegate this to an appropriate member of staff). - Ensure staff, parents and pupils are aware of their roles and responsibilities when implementing the policy across the school. - Appoint one or more designated key staff to be responsible for all incidents relating to selfharm.

-- Appoint one or more designated key staff to be responsible for all incidents relating to selfharm. - Ensure that all designated staff receive full and appropriate training regarding selfharm and are fully confident with the procedures to follow. - Ensure that all staff, including teaching assistants, laboratory technicians and other non-teaching staff are made aware of, and understand, the self-harm policy, and receive training and support as appropriate. - Ensure that good procedures are in place for record keeping, audit and evaluation of all activities in relation to self-harm in the school. - Ensure that all staff know where they can access support if required.
+- Ensure that all designated staff receive full and appropriate training regarding self-harm and are fully confident with the procedures to follow. - Ensure that all staff, including teaching assistants, laboratory technicians and other non-teaching staff are made aware of, and understand, the self-harm policy, and receive training and support as appropriate. - Ensure that good procedures are in place for record keeping, audit and evaluation of all activities in relation to self-harm in the school. - Ensure that all staff know where they can access support if required.